Cartoons are an American Saturday morning tradition. And when Black girl cartoon characters are added to the mix, Saturday mornings be popin’!

 5. Lana Anthony Kane (Archer)

 Lana Anthony Kane (voiced by Aisha Tyler) is a beautiful and strong agent from Archer, an animated sitcom for adults.
+She is the top female special agent of the intelligence agency ISIS during the Cold War.

 This character is funny, her outfits are stylish, and her hair is always on point.
 In the show, she is the one that gets them out of sticky situations all the time.